YicunWendyWu/ezpo/README.md

 ## Usage ##
 After installing the add-on, send a message containing /ezpo to the room and ezpo will echo your message in the room

+## TODO ##
+Use a database to remember authentication info. (currently, authenitcation info will be lost if service is restarted so in order to continue using the add-on, room admins will need to reinstall the add-on)